 When dealing with the ocean, it is smart to always keep in mind that you are not smarter, stronger or better then the ocean.
 The ocean can and will do whatever it wants with you whenever it wants despite your best intentions to the contrary.
 It is a force that you cannot win against, and knowing this can keep you safe.
 Respect the ocean and you will be much safer in it’s embrace.

-The number one danger facing any visitor to one of the many Phuket beaches are rip tides.
+The number one danger facing any visitor to one of the many Phuket beaches are rip currents.
 These deadly currents are caused by the breaking waves funneling together into a channel of water that is sucked back out into the sea.
-Rip tides happen all year round, some stronger then others, but most notably during the monsoon season where the majority of ocean related deaths occur.
+Rip currents happen all year round, some stronger then others, but most notably during the monsoon season where the majority of ocean related deaths occur.

-The proper way to get safely out of a rip tide is to not panic.
-Remember that the rip tide is just a channel of water maybe a few meters wide.
+The proper way to get safely out of a rip current is to not panic.
+Remember that the rip current is just a channel of water maybe a few meters wide.
 Your best course of action is to swim parallel to the shoreline.
 The current will still be carrying you out to sea, but as you are swimming perpendicular to the current, you will quickly find yourself free of it’s grasp.
-Once you are clear of the rip tide then it is safe to swim back to shore without fear of tiring yourself out against the strength of the ocean.
+Once you are clear of the rip current then it is safe to swim back to shore without fear of tiring yourself out against the strength of the ocean.

 One danger of the ocean’s along the beaches of Phuket are jellyfish.
 For the most part, jellyfish are not very dangerous.
 They drift within the water with their stingers dangling below them, stinging any fish or people that come into contact with them.
 Stings from a jellyfish can be very painful, but they are rarely fatal.